 Scanlon Dugway

 Getting to the Trailhead

-Scanlon Dugway is located way out in the farthest reaches of the wild, remote, and scenic Gold Butte Region at the northeast end of Lake Mead, about 5.5 hours northeast of Las Vegas.
+Scanlon Dugway is located out in Gold Butte National Monument at the northeast end of Lake Mead, about 5.5 hours northeast of Las Vegas in a wild, remote, and scenic area.

-From Las Vegas, drive out Interstate 15 to about five miles before Mesquite (Exit 112).
-Drive south on the paved Gold Butte Road (details) to Whitney Pocket, then continue south on the unpaved Gold Butte Road (details) to Gold Butte Townsite.
-In total, it is 44.9 miles from Interstate-15 to Gold Butte Townsite.
+From town, drive out to Gold Butte National Monument.
+From Whitney Pocket, continue south on the unpaved Gold Butte Road to Gold Butte Townsite.

+Scanlon Dugway